Independent Component Discovery in Temporal Count Data: Introduction

 \section{Introduction}

 Multivariate temporal count data arise in many application areas, notably healthcare, finance or climate science, where both interpretability and faithful characterization of perturbations and regimes (e.g. infections, trends, seasons) are increasingly central \cite{lyu2023methodological,bacry2015hawkes,koh2023spatiotemporal}.
 Despite their prevalence, principled modeling for temporal count data remains challenging: observations are non-negative, discrete, frequently overdispersed, and often exhibit heavy-tailed variability.
-While a substantial body of work focuses on forecasting models for temporal count data (see the review of \citet{davis2021count} and the references therein), these approaches provide more limited tools for theoretically grounded analyses of latent structures, regime segmentation, dimension reduction, and the extraction of interpretable mechanisms from multivariate trajectories.
+While a substantial body of work focuses on forecasting models for temporal count data (see \citet{davis2021count} and the references therein), these approaches provide more limited tools for theoretically grounded analyses of latent structures, dimension reduction, and the extraction of interpretable mechanisms.

 In this context, Independent Component Analysis (ICA) provides an attractive framework for interpretable representation learning by expressing observed signals as mixed independent latent sources \cite{hyvarinen2013independent}.
 In temporal settings with linear mixing, the dependency structure can be leveraged to characterize the mixing map and latent sources \cite{belouchrani2002blind}, supporting principled interpretation.
-Recent work then generalize identification results to structured ICA and nonlinear mixing models \cite{morioka2021independent,halva2024identifiable}, improving on model expressivity.
+Recent works then generalize identification results to structured ICA and nonlinear mixing models \cite{morioka2021independent,halva2024identifiable}, improving on model expressivity.
 While these developments enable principled downstream analysis when observations are real-valued and corrupted by additive noise, their framework is not well-suited for temporal count data, where discreteness and heteroskedastic noise can lead to mispecification or unstable inference, highlighting the need for ICA models tailored to count data.